onflow/cadence/docs/language/run-time-types.md

 Type<Int>() != Type<String>()
 ```

-The function `fun isInstance(_ type: Type): Bool` can be used to check if a value has a certain type,
+The method `fun isInstance(_ type: Type): Bool` can be used to check if a value has a certain type,
 using the concrete run-time type,  and considering subtyping rules,

 ```cadence